jasonwbarnett/terraform-registry-proxy/README.md

 The tiny reverse proxy app is really quite simple and does two things:

-1. Proxies requests to https://registry.terraform.io and https://releases.hashicorp.com (optionally, if not using external storage)
+1. Proxies requests to https://registry.terraform.io and https://releases.hashicorp.com (optionally, if not using external artifact storage)
 2. Re-write response bodies to update where Artifacts should be fetched from (configurable).
    - For example, it will replace:
      - original url: `https://releases.hashicorp.com/terraform-provider-azurerm/2.97.0/terraform-provider-azurerm_2.97.0_darwin_amd64.zip`